BSI-Bund/secvisogram/docs/user/document/tracking/id-usage.en.md

-# Id - Usage
+# ID - Usage

 The unique name of the document within the issuing party.

 In combination with the publisher namespace (`/document/publisher/namespace`) the CSAF document is globally identifiable.
-If the document version is added to that combination, a single document is globally uniquely identified.
+If the document version is added to that combination, a single version of the document is globally uniquely identified.

 The tracking ID remains constant when a new version of the document is released.